United States Regiments & Batteries > Maryland > Fifth Maryland Infantry Regiment

 1862

-March 11 Ordered to Fortress Monroe, Va.
+March 11 Ordered to Fortress Monroe, Virginia.

 March Duty at Fort Monroe

 July At Suffolk, Va.
-Attached to Weber’s Brigade, Division at Suffolk, Va., 7th Army Corps, Dept. of Virginia
+Attached to Weber’s Brigade, Division at Suffolk, Va., 7th Corps, Dept. of Virginia

 September 16-17

-Battle of Antietam
+Battle of Antietam (Sharpsburg)

-From the main regimental monument at Antietam:
+Text from the main regimental monument at Antietam:

 Advanced to the knoll above the Bloody Lane, 300 feet in rear of this marker.
 Loss 43 killed, 123 wounded.